aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

  - When no rules match, access is implicitly denied.
- - The `write` permission allows creating indices that match the rule's index pattern but does not allow deleting them.
+ - The `write` permission allows creating indices that match the rule's index pattern but does not allow deletion.
 Indices can only be deleted when a matching `admin` permission rule exists.

 :::

 ## Example

-As an example, consider the following set of rules:
+Consider the following set of rules:

 -   `logs_*/read`
 -   `events_*/write`